 Use A Mini Waffle Maker

 Since the chaffle has become so popular, it is getting increasingly difficult to find mini waffle makers in a local store, so we recommend looking at Amazon.
 Of all the mini waffle makers, we recommend the DASH Mini Waffle Maker.
-You can’t beat $10!!
+For only $10, you really can’t beat it!

 If you have a big family (or just really like chaffles), consider a larger mini waffle maker!
-The Burgess Brothers ChurWaffle Maker is popular in the keto community, it can make four mini waffles at a time!
+The Burgess Brothers ChurWaffle Maker is popular in the keto community, and for good reason – it can make four mini keto waffles at a time!

 For easy waffle maker clean up, I’ve found these Silicone Basting brushes to work best!
 Find them HERE on Amazon!

-So, by now you are probably asking yourself, “what in the world is a chaffle?!”
+So, by now you are probably asking yourself, “what in the world are chaffles?!”
 Fair question.

 A chaffle is fairly simple.
 It is made of only two ingredients: Cheese and eggs.
 It is a cheese and egg waffle.
 At first, that might not sound too great, but trust me, it is really good!

 As I mentioned, everyone in every keto Facebook group is making their own chaffle so of course there is some variation between recipes.